Curated Measure

 Methodology

-While the original Caldara & Iacoviello GPR Index relies on newspaper archives to track general geopolitical sentiment, our metric applies their validated dictionary of risk-related terms to a massive, proprietary dataset of corporate earnings call transcripts.
+While the original Caldara & Iacoviello GPR Index relies on newspaper archives to track general geopolitical sentiment, our metric applies their validated dictionary of risk-related terms to the transcripts of corporate earnings call transcripts.

 References